top of page

 JOINING THE FRESHWATER CHALLENGE

 Governments form the membership and all UN countries are encouraged to join the Freshwater Challenge.
-46 countries are now members of the Challenge.
+46 countries and the European Union are now members of the Challenge.

 To join, please contact us on Info@FreshwaterChallenge.org